Literature With Writing Emphasis Major

 D. Two British literature courses

-From two different periods:
+Two courses, from two different periods:

 In this course, students explore the advent and establishment of Christianity as the dominant mode of discourse in the Medieval and Early Modern periods of British Literature.
 This investigation hinges upon exposure to countercurrents which Christianity operated against as it established its primacy (such as paganism, Judaism, Islam), as well as to tensions within Christianity itself (heresies, humanism, patriarchy v. feminism, and the division between Catholicism and Protestantism).
 While the course thus is historical and cultural in its overall theme, the emphasis is on close reading and discussion of literary texts.